Fejér County

 Fejér (Fejér vármegye, [ˈfɛjeːr]) is an administrative county in central Hungary.
 It lies on the west bank of the river Danube and nearly touches the eastern shore of Lake Balaton.
-It shares borders with the Hungarian counties Veszprém, Komárom-Esztergom, Pest, Bács-Kiskun, Tolna and Somogy.
+It shares borders with the Hungarian counties Veszprém, Komárom-Esztergom County, Pest, Bács-Kiskun County, Tolna and Somogy.
 The capital of Fejér county is Székesfehérvár.

 Geography

 Geographically, Fejér County is very diverse; its southern part is similar (and adjacent) to the Great Hungarian Plain, and other parts are hilly (Bakony, Vértes, Gerecse mountains).
-Lake Velence, a popular resort, is also located there.
+Lake Velence, a popular resort, is also located within the county.

 History

 Early history

-The area was already inhabited 20,000 years ago.
+The area was already inhabited 2000 years ago.
 When this part of Hungary formed a Roman province called Pannonia, several settlements stood here: the capital was Gorsium, but there were other significant towns too, where present-day Baracs and Dunaújváros are (the towns were called Annamatia and Intercisa, respectively).
-In the early Medieval period Huns and Avars lived in the area.
+In the early medieval period Huns and Avars lived in the area.
 After 586 several nomadic people inhabited in the area, until Hungarians conquered it in the late 9th century.